 - You were honorably discharged from active duty for a service-connected disability and you served 30 continuous days after September 10, 2001

-Many working students may be eligible for tuition assistance from their employers.
+If you’re currently working full or part time and plan to continue working over the course of your master’s program, you may be eligible for tuition assistance from your employer.
 Check with your human resources department to see if education benefits may be available for employees at your organization.

 How to Request:

-- Students receiving complete or partial tuition support from their employer or third-party sponsor must submit a Financial Guarantee Letter prior to registration to Third-Party Coordinator Amy Hernandez at email@example.com as proof of their participation in a tuition support plan.
+If you will be receiving complete or partial tuition support from your employer or a third-party sponsor, you must submit a Financial Guarantee Letter prior to registration to Third-Party Coordinator Amy Hernandez at firstname.lastname@example.org as proof of your sponsor’s participation in a tuition support plan.

-- The Financial Guarantee Letter must be on appropriate letterhead and must be signed by an authorized member of the company or organization other than the student.
+The Financial Guarantee Letter must be on appropriate letterhead and must be signed by an authorized individual (other than yourself) who is a member of the company or organization that will be sponsoring you.

-- The third-party coordinator will mail an invoice to the employer or sponsor after the add/drop period has taken place.
-The employer may then remit payment via credit card, check, money order, or wire transfer.
+CGU’s third-party coordinator will mail an invoice to your employer or sponsor after the add/drop period for your classes has taken place.
+Your sponsor may then remit payment via credit card, check, money order, or wire transfer.

 All sponsored students must notify the third-party coordinator if there is a change in course registration after the add/drop period has passed.